 Christopher B. James

-Christopher B. James is a PhD Candidate in Practical Theology at Boston University School of Theology with training from Fuller Theological Seminary, Wheaton College, and the Renovaré Institute.
+Christopher B. James is PhD Candidate (ABD) in Practical Theology program, with a dual-concentration in Church & Society and Evangelism.
+He holds BA in Christian Education and Ministry from Wheaton College, a Master of Divinity from Fuller Theological Seminary, as well as certificates in Spiritual Formation from the Renovare Institute and Mission & Ecumenism from the Boston Theological Institute.
 He has served in a number of ministry roles, most recently as Minister of Community Life at Menlo Park Presbyterian Church.
-His dissertation explores the dynamics of ecclesial identity, spirituality, and mission in new Seattle churches.
-Chris can be found at www.jesusdust.com, www.newseattlechurches.com, and @chrisbjames.
+His dissertation is a project in practical ecclesiology examining ecclesial identity, spirituality, and mission in new Seattle churches, with tentative title “New Ecclesial Life in a Post-Christian Context: A Practical Ecclesiology.”
+Chris serves as full-time faculty in Evangelism and Missional Christianity at the University of Dubuque Theological Seminary in Dubuque, Iowa and can be found online at www.jesusdust.com, www.newseattlechurches.com and @chrisbjames.

 Gun Cheol Kim

 Gun Cheol Kim is a PhD candidate under the tutelage of Dr. Dana Robert, focusing on Missiology, Globalization and Mission History.
 As an ordained minister of the Presbyterian Church, he has worked for the Korean immigrant community and adopted people in Stockholm, Sweden as a missionary dispatched by the General Assembly of PCK and recently worked in Seoul, South Korea as an assistant minister.
 His research interests include the implication of globalization for the church and mission, and want to reconceptualize the meaning of mission in the twenty-first century.
 He lives with his wife and two daughters in Wellesley, Massachusetts.